freeCodeCamp/guide/src/pages/linux/some-usages-for-linux/Automating Tasks/index.md

+---
+title: Automating Tasks
+---

 ### Automating Tasks or Task Scheduling

-There is a feature of Linux that is exclusively leveraged in a web server .
-As we  know that one of the most compelling features about any web server is that it's always powered on and always connected to the internet.
+There is a feature of Linux that is exclusively leveraged in a web server,known as CRON As we  know that one of the most compelling features about any web server is that it's always powered on and always connected to the internet.
 This means that we can instruct our server to perform tasks automatically, without us needing to enter a command